wplatest/updater/README.md

 This is a simple plugin updater for WordPress plugins.
 It allows you to check for updates from the WPLatest.co API and display a notice in the WordPress admin area when an update is available.

 > [!IMPORTANT]
-> WPLatest.co is in beta, and the API is subject to change.
-This plugin updater is designed to work with plugins hosted on WPLatest.co.
-It will not work with plugins hosted on the WordPress.org plugin repository or other your own custom update server.
-If you need to update plugins from other sources, you should use the [YahnisElsts/plugin-update-checker](https://github.com/YahnisElsts/plugin-update-checker)
+> This plugin updater is designed to work with plugins hosted on WPLatest.co.
+However you can modify it to work with any other API.

 ## Minimum requirements

 - PHP: 8.0 or later
 - WordPress: 6.0 or later
+- Access to your plugin's source code.
+- Optional: Composer for managing PHP dependencies

 ## Installation